Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 16. Use potted plants to create an urban oasis

 Can't dig down to plant your trees, shrubs and flowers?
-Transform your urban garden with potted plants instead.
+Copy this modern garden idea and transform your urban garden with potted plants instead.

 Three years ago, this place was a dilapidated industrial unit in a pre-war building in Manhattan’s Garment District, but it had a vast terrace and knock-your-socks-off views, so the owner immediately knew it could make an astonishing home.

 A collection of containers is the new way to garden, but there are tricks to make it work.
-‘Sticking to either angular or round pots leads to a coherent finish, as does limiting the materials,’ says Tom Harris, author of Pots for All Seasons (£20, Pimpernel Press).
+‘Sticking to either angular or round pots leads to a coherent finish, as does limiting the materials,’ says Tom Harris, author of Pots for All Seasons.
 Here, Tom combined spiky cordylines and phormiums with soft Japanese maples for a low-maintenance scheme.

 17. Divide your garden into 'rooms'